BritishBambi/halo-history/README.md

 Add new pages to detail other elements of the franchise, such as sound/books/movies.

+Expand current timeline to include the spin offs from the main games and feature a way to navigate between them.

 Create a sound page which features a daily song to be featured.
 Will automatically refresh.

 Add interactive gallery to each games timeline block.
 Allowing users to see further information while maintining mobile responsiveness.